ApOgEE/hitunghari/README.md

 2. Rename `mosc-countdown-img.php` to any name you like

-3. Change the images in 'countbg-images' to your event images.
+3. Change the images in `countbg-images` to your event images.
    * please note that countdown number color is always yellow and I didn't make the position be flexible and available in config file yet.
-You can change this by modifying the 'mosc-countdown-img.php'
+You can change this by modifying the `mosc-countdown-img.php`

 4. Set the date of your event to countdown in hh-config.php